 The preacher wasn’t there long and to a surprised Helen I said, “Guess it’s my turn …” She asked about the package I was holding.
 “Food,” I said.
 “They feed us here, you know.”
 “Not like this,” I said.
-In seconds, Doctor Helen was devouring the delicious chicken.
+In seconds, Doctor Helen was devouring the fried chicken.

 “Did you bring anything to drink?”
 I slipped her a bottle of cold orange juice.